rhonnkfeeg-cmyk/Comparative-EEG-Signal-Denoising-Using-Neural-Networks-with-Heatmap-and-Computational-Cost-Analysis/README.md

-# Comparative-EEG-Signal-Denoising-Using-Neural-Networks-with-Heatmap-and-Computational-Cost-Analysis
+# Comparative Analysis of EEG Signal Denoising Using Neural Networks:
+Heatmap Visualization and Computational Cost Evaluation

-This repository contains the official implementation of the experimental framework presented in the article:
+This repository contains the official implementation of the experiments reported in the article:

-**Comparative Analysis of EEG Signal Denoising Techniques in Brain–Computer Interfaces Using Neural Networks and Deep Learning: Heatmap Visualization and Computational Cost Evaluation**
+Comparative Analysis of EEG Signal Denoising Using Neural Networks:

-The purpose of this repository is to provide a **reproducible and transparent implementation** of the algorithms, experimental protocol, and evaluation metrics used to compare different neural network architectures for EEG signal denoising in Brain–Computer Interface (BCI) applications.
+Heatmap Visualization and Computational Cost Evaluation

+The code is organized exactly according to the experimental protocol described in the paper, which is divided into two main experimental scenarios: **Test A** and **Test B**.

 ---

-## 1. Problem Statement
+## 1. Project Overview

-Electroencephalographic (EEG) signals are highly susceptible to artifacts such as ocular (EOG), muscular (EMG), cardiac (ECG), and environmental noise.
-These artifacts severely affect the performance of BCI systems, particularly in real-time and resource-constrained environments.

-Recent deep learning–based denoising methods have demonstrated high reconstruction accuracy; however, they often involve significant computational complexity, which limits their applicability in real-time BCIs and embedded systems.

-This work investigates whether **lighter neural architectures**, particularly the **Recurrent High-Order Neural Network (RHONN)**, can achieve denoising performance comparable to deep learning models while significantly reducing computational cost.
+This work presents a comparative analysis of multiple neural network–based techniques for EEG signal denoising in Brain–Computer Interface (BCI) applications.
+The study focuses on:

+- EEG signal reconstruction quality
+- Spatial behavior across EEG channels using heatmap visualization
+- Computational cost and efficiency from a Green AI perspective

+A channel-wise processing strategy is adopted, where each EEG channel is treated independently.

 ---

 ## 2. Evaluated Algorithms

-The following neural network–based denoising algorithms are implemented and evaluated:
+The following neural network architectures are evaluated:

 - Multilayer Perceptron (MLP)
 - Recurrent Neural Network (RNN)